Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

 -   When creating an allocation, Slurm will already reserve resources at the node level, but this has been discussed already in the Slurm session of the course.

-    It will also already employ control groups to restrict the access to those reaources on a per-node per-job basis.
+    It will also already employ control groups to restrict the access to those resources on a per-node per-job basis.

--   When creating a job step, Slurm will distribute the tasks over the available resources, bind them to CPUs and depending on how the job step was started, bind them to a subset of the GPUs available to the task on the node it is running on.
+-   When creating a job step, Slurm will distribute the tasks over the available resources, bind each task to CPUs allocated to that task, and depending on how the job step was started, bind each task to the GPUs allocated to the task or to the subset of the
+    GPUs available to the job step on the node the task is running on.

 -   With Cray MPICH, you can change the binding between MPI ranks and Slurm tasks.
 Normally MPI rank *i* would be assigned to task *i* in the job step, but sometimes there are reasons to change this.